Thado Dhamma Yaza II of Prome: Nanda era (1581–1588)

 Bayinnaung died on 10 October 1581, and was succeeded by his son Nanda.
 The new king faced an impossible task of maintaining an empire ruled by autonomous viceroys who were loyal to Bayinnaung, not the kingdom of Toungoo.
 Nanda particularly distrusted his uncle Thado Minsaw of Ava.
 When two Chinese Shan states Sanda and Thaungthut revolted in August/September 1582, the high king asked Thado Dhamma Yaza II and Nawrahta Minsaw of Lan Na to lead two 8000-strong armies to quell the rebellion.
 (The king conspicuously did not ask Thado Minsaw to take part in the campaign although Ava contributed troops and the Shan states were closer to Ava.)
 The two armies laid siege to Sanda (present-day Baoshan prefecture) for nearly five months until the starving city surrendered.
 The armies arrived back to Pegu in April 1583.

 Nanda's slight of Thado Minsaw did not go unnoticed.
 In June/July 1583, Thado Minsaw sent secret embassies to Prome, Toungoo and Chiang Mai to launch a simultaneous revolt against Nanda.
 He also sent missions to Shan states for their support.
 Thado Dhamma Yaza and the other viceroys sided with Nanda.
 When Nanda marched to Ava in March 1584, he along with the rulers of Toungoo and Chiang Mai also marched to Ava.
 Ava turned out to be Thado Dhamma Yaza's last campaign.
 He did not participate in the ensuing campaigns against Siam, which revolted in May 1584.

 Thado Dhamma Yaza II died in November/December 1588.
 He was succeeded by Mingyi Hnaung, one of Nanda's sons, styled as Thado Dhamma Yaza III of Prome.

 Family

 His chief queen was Salin Mibaya, who was a daughter of King Bayin Htwe of Prome and a descendant of Ava royalty.
 They were married in 1545 in Pegu at the coronation ceremony of Tabinshwehti.
 He had two daughters by his chief queen.
 The elder daughter Hsinbyushin Medaw became the chief queen of Nawrahta Minsaw, the viceroy (and later king) of Lan Na.
 The younger daughter Min Taya Medaw was a major queen of Nanda.

-He also had seven sons and a daughter by minor queens and concubines.
+He also had seven sons and two daughters by minor queens and concubines.
 They were: